GuilBlack/LNEngine/README.md

 For the moment, it only works on Windows with Vulkan version 1.3 and I don't really plan to support a wide variety of devices.
 I'd like to try and make it work on Linux machines but since I don't have one, it will probably have to wait.
 I use Visual Studio 2022 to develop this app.

 To build the project on Windows:
-- Download Vulkan at least 1.3 SDK and include shaderc, volk, spirv-cross and the debug symbols with it since I'm using them.
+- Download Vulkan 1.3.283 SDK (it did compile and run with Vulkan 1.4 but with some runtime errors) and include volk, and the debug symbols with it since I'm using them.
 - Define a VULKAN_SDK environment variable where the Vulkan SDK is if it's not already defined.
 - Clone this repository ***recursively*** with `--recursive-submodules` since I use some libraries as submodules.
 If you don't have all the submodules cloned, the build will fail.
 If you've already cloned the repo, you can just run `git submodule update --init --recursive` in the root of the repository.
 - launch the `ProjectGen.bat` script located in `vendor/premake/Scripts` from the root of this directory.